-When you make a gift to a grandchild, niece, nephew...even a friend’s child, you do it because you want to see them succeed.
-But that doesn’t mean you shouldn’t enjoy the specific tax advantages offered with the Edvest College Savings Plan.
+When you make a gift to a loved one’s 529 account, you do it because you want to give the gift of education.
+At the same time, you should enjoy the tax advantages offered by the Edvest College Savings Plan.
 Learn why there’s more than one reason to make a gift contribution to a 529 plan.
 Consult your tax advisor.

 How the Edvest College Savings Plan helps with Your Estate Planning

 - There’s no federal gift tax on contributions you make up to $15,000 per year if you’re a single filer, or $30,000 if you’re a married couple.